Tuition

 Tony Mazzulla Scholarship

 The Tony Mazzulla Scholarship was established in memory of Tony Mazzulla, a teacher at Resurrection College Prep High School for nearly 30 years.
 Mr. Mazzulla inspired thousands of students to pursue continuing education and careers in History, International Business or Political Science.
-In that spirit, a $1,000 Tony Mazzulla Scholarship is awarded annually to a current Resurrection College Prep High School junior or senior who is planning to pursue a degree in Political Science, History, International Relations, or International Business in college and maintains a 3.5 GPA.
+In that spirit, a $1,000 Tony Mazzulla Scholarship is awarded annually to a current Resurrection College Prep High School junior or senior (current sophomore or junior at the time of application) who is planning to pursue a degree in Political Science, History, International Relations, or International Business in college and maintains a 3.5 GPA.

 Essay Prompt -